JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/arrays.md

 # Indexing

-Normal AbstractArray and SparseArray indexing should work here.
+The usual AbstractArray and SparseArray indexing capabilities are available.
 Including indexing by scalars, vectors, and ranges.

 !!! danger "Indexing Structural Zeros"
-    When indexing a `SparseMatrixCSC` from `SparseArrays` a structural, or implicit, zero will be returned as `zero(T)` where `T` is the elemtn type of the matrix.
+    When indexing a `SparseMatrixCSC` from `SparseArrays` a structural, or implicit, zero will be returned as `zero(T)` where `T` is the element type of the matrix.

-    When indexing a GBArray a structural zero is instead returned as `nothing`.
+    When indexing a GBArray structural zeros are instead returned as `nothing`.
     While this is a significant departure from the `SparseMatrixCSC` it more closely matches the GraphBLAS spec, and enables the consuming method to determine the value of implicit zeros.

     For instance with an element type of `Float64` you may want the zero to be `0.0`, `-∞` or `+∞` depending on your algorithm.
 In addition, for graph algorithms there may be a distinction between an implicit zero, indicating the lack of an edge between two vertices in an adjacency matrix, and an explicit zero where the edge exists but has a `0` weight.

+    Better compatibility with `SparseMatrixCSC` and the ability to specify the value of implicit zeros is provided by `SuiteSparseGraphBLAS.SparseArrayCompat.SparseMatrixGB` array type.

 ```@repl mat
 A = GBMatrix([1,1,2,2,3,4,4,5,6,7,7,7], [2,4,5,7,6,1,3,6,3,3,4,5], [1:12...])